A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 Ian advises marketers to review competitor ads in both search results and third-party tools like Semrush or SpyFu.

 Don’t forget to examine the types of ad campaigns your competitors gravitate toward.
-Do they use more display ads or shopping ads than text ads
+Do they use more display ads or shopping ads than text ads?

-4. Set a total (and daily) budget
+6. Set a total (and daily) budget

 Alright, it’s time to talk numbers.
 A budget is vital for your PPC marketing plan since search engine marketing (SEM) costs can really add up.
 The consequences of not having one are:

-Money matters, and having a realistic budget gives your PPC marketing strategy the direction it needs to reach its goals efficiently.
+Money matters, and having a realistic PPC budget gives your PPC marketing strategy the direction it needs to reach its goals efficiently.
 So, how should you break down your budget?

 Here are factors to include:

-• Total budget: Consider your overall marketing budget, and flesh out what you can reasonably allocate to PPC marketing campaigns
+• Total budget: Consider your overall marketing budget, and flesh out what you can reasonably allocate to PPC marketing campaigns.

-• Daily budget: This is the amount of money you’ll spend each day on a PPC campaign
+• Daily budget: This is the amount of money you’ll spend each day on a PPC campaign.

 • Cost-per-click (CPC): Research competitive figures in your niche to gauge what your PPC ads will cost you.
 Then, fine-tune your budget to fit your goals and strategy.
 Need a helping hand?
 ConversionIQ aggregates that data at lightning speed!